onohiroaki/miniDST/README.md

 # Detail Description (WIP)

 We have fully-simulated MC samples named DST file which contain all information and result of simulation and reconstruction.
-In mini-DST file, the complex collections are removed, and useful information are added, e.g.; number of isolated electrons, muons, jets,...
+In mini-DST file, the complex and intermediate collections are removed, and useful information are added, e.g.; number of isolated electrons, muons, jets,...

 In mini-DST file, the following collections are kept from original DST file.
 - PandoraPFOs, BCalRecoParticle (not merged yet)